-For information on the dosage of Pulmicort, including its forms, strengths, and how to take the drug, keep reading.
+Keep reading for specific information about the dosage of Pulmicort, including its strengths and how to use the medication.
 For a comprehensive look at Pulmicort, see this article.

 This article describes typical dosages for Pulmicort provided by the drug’s manufacturer.
 When taking Pulmicort, always follow the dosage prescribed by your doctor.